 The beauty of working with influencers is that it is as untraditional as it comes.
 The one thing you need to understand is that the predominant users of TikTok belong to Generation Z. This generation will typically shy away from any ad that looks traditional.

 The TikTok influence will serve as your engagement and connection to the users; something that they have already if you select a popular one.
-However, it isn’t only about selecting a popular one.
+The code here is selecting a popular one.
 You should select an influencer that shares your target audience or niche.

 We hope that everything we have talked about until now has shown you the power, reach, and influence that TikTok can have for your Amazon store.